 What is the benefit of participating in Battle of the Books?

 Students gain knowledge and enjoyment from reading books and discussing them with others.
 In addition, they enjoy a fun experience of playing the actual Battle which emphasizes teamwork, good sportsmanship, and respect.

 Battle of the Books will be held from 7 pm to approximately 10:30 pm on Friday, April 4, 2014.
 Battle locations will be announced mid-November.

 How do I register?

 Each team will designate an adult to register the team.
 Each team may register only once.
-Registration begins Monday, October 22 at 9 am and ends November 2, 2012.
-The coach will be notified by November 8 via e-mail confirming their team's participation.
+Registration is now closed.
+The coach will be notified by November 12 via e-mail confirming their team's participation.